retep998/winapi-rs/README.md

 This crate depends on Rust 1.6 or newer on Windows.
 On other platforms this crate is a no-op and should compile with Rust 1.2 or newer.

+## Frequently asked questions ##

+### How do I create an instance of a union?

+Use `std::mem::zeroed()` to create an instance of the union, and then assign the value you want using one of the variant methods.

+### Why am I getting errors about unresolved imports?

+Each module is gated on a feature flag, so you must enable the appropriate feature to gain access to those items.
+For example if you want to use something from `winapi::um::winuser` you must enable the `winuser` feature.

 ## Example ##

 Cargo.toml: